 Arlington Developing a Fair Housing Plan

 Arlington is in the process of developing an Analysis of Impediments to Fair Housing (AI) and a Fair Housing Plan to address those impediments.
 The AI is a review of demographic data, metrics of discrimination and disparity, and local regulations and administrative policies, procedures, and practices that affect the location, availability, and accessibility of housing.
 It also assesses the conditions, both public and private, that affect fair housing choice.
-The AI, along with community engagement to ensure that that the experiences and perspectives of community members inform development of policies, will result in the establishment of measurable fair housing goals and priorities: the Fair Housing Plan.
+The AI, along with community engagement to ensure that the experiences and perspectives of community members inform development of policies, will result in the establishment of measurable fair housing goals and priorities: the Fair Housing Plan.

 Draft Analysis of Impediments Summary and Fair Housing Plan